The following arrangements with respect to the admission of pupils to the school are to be adopted.

 The governors will provide for the admission of all children in the September following their fourth birthday.
-The PAN in Reception is 90 from September 2018 (all other year groups have a PAN of 60).
+The PAN in Reception, Year 1, and Year 3 will be 90 from September 2021 (all other year groups have a PAN of 60).
+In 2020-21 there will a PAN of 90 in Reception and Year 2 only.
 Parents can request that the date their child is admitted to the school is deferred until later in the school year or until the child reaches compulsory school age in that school year.
 Parents may also request that their child attends part-time until the child reaches compulsory school age.

 A child under the age of 18 years for whom the Local Authority provides accommodation by agreement with their parents/carers (Section 22 of the Children Act 1989) or who is subject to a care order under Part 1V of the act.
 This applies equally to children who immediately after being looked after by the local Authority become subject to an adoption, residence or special guardianship order.
 (As defined by Section 46 of the Adoption and Children Act 2002 or Section 8 or 14A of the Children Act 1989).